yannickjemmely/jupyter-devcontainer-data-analytics/README.md

 ## Usage

 ### Prepare
-1. Put you .ipynb files in courses folders
-2. Update the dependencies in requirements.txt (if necessary)
+-

 ### Run

 1. Open the project in VSCode
+2. Update the dependencies in requirements.txt (if necessary) *Every further changes that file require to Rebuild the container to take effect*
-2. Open the dev container using
+3. Open the dev container using
-View -> Command Palette
+View -> Command Palette -> Open in container